-The TMD-Display One application program brings the user the possibility to configure their TMD-Display as a single-page user interface.

-This means that the capacitive buttons and the LCD display will perform the same functions anytime, making it possible to provide the user with an easy-to-use interface, with no menus or alternating pages.
+The Square TMD-Display application program, as well as the TMD-Display One application program does, brings the user the possibility to configure their Square TMD-Display as a single-page user interface.
+This means that the capacitive buttons and the LCD display will perform the same functions anytime, providing the user with an easy-to-use interface, with no menus or alternating pages.